Stellar age estimation: Luminosity increase and the Hertzsprung–Russell diagram

-Stellar age estimation of stars
+Field stars

 Various properties of stars can also be used to determine their age.
 For example, the Eta Carinae system is emitting large quantities of gas and dust.
 These enormous outbursts can be used to infer that the star system is nearing the end of its life, and will explode as a supernova within a relatively short period of astronomical time.
 Very large stars like VY Canis Majoris, one of the largest stars known, together with NML Cygni, VX Sagittarii and Trumpler 27-1 all have radii larger than that of the average orbital radius of Jupiter in the Solar System, thus showing that they are in extremely late evolutionary stages.
 Betelgeuse in particular is expected to die in a supernova explosion within the next million years.

 As well as the scenarios of supermassive stars violently casting off their outer layers before their deaths, other examples can be found of the properties of stars which illustrate their age.
 For example, Cepheid variables have a characteristic pattern in their lightcurves, the rate of repetition of which is dependent on the luminosity of the star.
 Since Cepheid variables are a relatively short evolutionary stage in the lifecycle of stars, and knowing the mass of the star allows for the star to be tracked in its evolutionary path, one can estimate the age of the Cepheid variable.

 Exceptional stellar properties which allow for an estimation of age are not confined to advanced evolutionary stages.
 When a roughly solar-mass star exhibits T Tauri variability, astronomers can locate the age of the star as being before the beginning of the main sequence phase of the star's life.
 Additionally, more massive pre-main-sequence stars could be Herbig Ae/Be stars.
 If a red dwarf star is emitting immense stellar flares and x-rays, the star can be calculated to be in an early stage of its main-sequence lifetime, after which it will become less variable and become stable.